graphcore-research/gwr/README.md

   semantic versioning using [cargo-semver-checks].
 - All dependencies will be checked for vulnerabilities and compatible licensing using [cargo-deny].
+- The licenses of all dependencies will collated and included in the [licenses.html] file using [cargo-about].
 - Source files will be formatted using `rustfmt`, [Prettier], and built in tools from the [pre-commit-hooks] library.
 - Rust source will be linted using [clippy].